rahul-informatics/health-ops-sleep-analytics/README.md

 All model design decisions, feature selection rationale, cost assumption framing, and clinical interpretation were my own.
 Claude functioned as a technical sounding board — the equivalent of a pair programmer who catches the small things so you can stay focused on the bigger picture.

-This transparency is intentional.
-AI-assisted development is a real and growing part of the software engineering workflow.
-Documenting it honestly reflects how this project was actually built.

 ---